-But what do these millennia of observations, these innumerable cycles of Moon and Sun, traveling nodes, recurring eclipses, and repeating Saros reveal about our Universe?
-If we derive our notions of direction from the Sun and stars, then what do the Sun and stars tell us about our place among them?
+But what do these millennia of observations, these innumerable cycles of Moon and Sun, traveling nodes, recurring eclipses, and repeating Saros reveal about our universe?
+If we derive our notions of direction and time from the Sun and stars, then what do the Sun and stars tell us about our place in space and time among them?
 And how do we know they are correct?

 Stand in the Piazza San Marco at the heart of Venice and a giant model of the heavens in beautiful gold and lapis blue tolls the hours from the Torre dell'Orologio.
 This spectacular clock dates from the 1490s and shows a golden Earth at the center of its massive wheel.
 Around it spins the Moon, its half blue and half gold sphere slowly rotating with the lunar phases over a period of 29-and-a-half days.
 Farther out, an ornate golden Sun glides across the 12 constellations of the zodiac, in keeping with its actual position among the stars.
 Only in the very last ring are 24 giant roman numerals arrayed revealing the time of day by their alignment with the Sun.
 During the Middle Ages clocks like these could be found all over Europe, although few as grand.
-For those who were no longer attuned to the patterns of the sky (including the modern crush of tourists madly snapping photos of every pigeon and gondolier in Venice) they served as a direct visual reminder in the heart of each community that there was, astrologically speaking, a comforting order to life.

-The other thing these clocks provided was a model of the Universe in which we are reassuringly at its center.
+For those who were no longer attuned to the patterns of the sky, they served as a direct visual reminder in the heart of each community that there was, astrologically speaking, a comforting order to life.
+The other thing these clocks provided was a model of the universe in which we are reassuringly at its center.
 Around us the Moon, Sun, and planets (in that order) move against the background stars.
 For the natural philosophers concerned with understanding the nature of reality (who would one day be known as scientists) eclipses were a means to an end.
 They were a tool to use to understand if our model of the universe was correct.

 The Greek philosopher Aristotle saw that during a lunar eclipse the shadow that the Earth projects on the Moon is always curved.
 From this he reasoned the Earth must be round (two thousand years before Columbus).
 Since we do not feel the Earth move under our feet (nor are we blown off the Earth like a rider's hat on horseback) he reasoned we alone must be stationary.
-The Moon, Sun, planets and stars must orb it the Earth in perfectly uniform circles because the circle is the most perfect shape and the only logical place for the center of the Universe to be is at the center of these circles.
-We are therefore the center of the Universe.

-This geocentric (Earth-centered) model of the Universe explained a lot and in many ways is a very good scientific theory.
+The Moon, Sun, planets and stars must orbit the Earth in perfectly uniform circles because the circle is the most perfect shape and the only logical place for the center of the universe to be is at the center of these circles.
+This geocentric (Earth-centered) model of the universe explained a lot and in many ways is a very good scientific theory.
 It explains what most of us see on a daily basis and ties together a variety of phenomena.
 It even does an excellent job of predicting what we'll see in the future.
-Go to any planetarium and you can see the Universe circle around you on the surface of a giant celestial sphere, just as it appears in reality.
+Go to any planetarium and you can see the universe circle around you on the surface of a giant celestial sphere, just as it appears in reality.
 It works, but that doesn't change the fact that it is wrong (although a 2014 survey by the National Science Foundation reveals 1 in 4 Americans is not aware of that).